EdDataScienceEES/tutorial-sroles1/tutorial.md

                             State_Abbr == "FL" |
                            State_Abbr == "NY")
 ```
 Our data frame originates from an exit poll survey taken nationwide.
 However, some 'wrangling' has already occured and what we are presented with is a summary data frame.
 Mosaic plots are best for displaying the raw data.
-If we had collected with data ourselves, using a mosaic plot would summarise our data us without the need for extra rangling.
-We will take a backwards step to return the data to a form representative of the raw form to allow the mosaic plot to deal with the count data it needs.
+If we had collected with data ourselves, using a mosaic plot would summarise our data for us without the need for the extra wrangling which has already occured.
+We will take a backwards step to return the data to a form representative of its raw form to allow the mosaic plot to deal with the count data it is best with.

 ```
 # library